 In 2009, Tropicana decided that changing its packaging design would amplify its voice in the F&B space.
 Little did they know that the move would be met by a flood of disappointed comments from long-time customers and Twitter memes mocking the new design.
 Not to mention how the change incurred losses that ran into millions.

-Needless to say, packaging plays an important role, and finding out what works for your brand will be a creative process.
-You may first want to take surveys and opinion polls asking people to reveal how they feel and think about the new design before proceeding with it.
+Packaging plays an important role; finding out what works for your brand will be a creative process.
+Before proceeding, you may want to take surveys and opinion polls to ask people to reveal how they feel and think about the new design.

 D. Revise Pricing points

-While you should never de-value your business – especially at its infancy, you may want to revise your pricing points to find out if that is where you are going wrong.
+While you should never devalue your business — especially in its infancy, you may want to revise your pricing points to find out if that is where you are going wrong.
 Rather than completely slashing down prices in a desperate attempt, consider offering subscription plans, free samples with products, discounted bulk prices, and so on.

 3. Know Your Customers

 The digital space abounds with tools to help research trends around the world.
 That said, you may hire a digital marketing agency or use Google tools to figure out who is your target audience.
 This includes pertinent details, such as your target age group, how much they earn per month, where they live, their likes and dislikes, and so on.